 The certificate renewal is authenticated when the Client Issuing CA submits a Certificate Signing Request (CSR) signed with its Private Key and the TrustFactory Client Root CA will validate it with the Client Issuing CA's public key.

-3.4 Identification and Authentication for Re-key Requests
+3.4 Identification and Authentication for Re-key/Reissue Requests

-TrustFactory Client Root CA does not support re-key requests for Client Issuing CAs.
+TrustFactory Client Root CA only permits re-key/reissue requests for Client Issuing CAs if the requests have been specifically authorized by the PA..